• Skip to primary navigation

 • While the dough is in the refrigerator, preheat the oven to 350° F.

 • Bake and cool.
-Place 9 to 12 of the shaped cookie dough balls on another parchment-lined baking sheet and bake for about 8 to 10 minutes, just until the dough has solidified.
-It will still look a bit doughy -- which is perfect!
+Place 9 to 12 of the shaped cookie dough balls on another parchment-lined baking sheet and bake for about 10 to 12 minutes, just until the dough has solidified.
+It might still look a bit doughy in the very center -- which is perfect!

 Carefully remove the baked cookies with a metal spatula and place them on a cooling rack.
 Repeat this process until all of the cookies are baked.